Drug data last refreshed 3h ago · AI intelligence enriched 2w ago

-RESTORIL (temazepam) is a benzodiazepine indicated for insomnia, approved in 1981.
-It works by potentiating GABA-mediated chloride channel opening in the central nervous system to reduce neuronal excitability and promote sleep onset.
+RESTORIL (temazepam) is an oral benzodiazepine capsule approved in 1981 for the short-term treatment of insomnia.
+It works by enhancing GABAergic neurotransmission in the central nervous system to promote sleep initiation and maintenance.

 Benzodiazepine